michelfernandez/cove/site/content/english/hr.md

 {{< side-by-side >}}
 {{% richtext %}}
 ## Candidates sign <br class="hide-for-mobile">digitally without delay
-Efficient onboarding: You have a better chance of being chosen as an employer and HR administration becomes easier, faster and cheaper.
+Efficient onboarding: you have a better chance of being chosen as an employer and HR administration becomes easier, faster and cheaper.

 - **<small>Legally valid for any type of <br class="hide-for-mobile">employment contract</small>**
 - **<small>No loss of time due to postal mailing</small>**